- Manufacturing Services

 The best part?
 You can then translate those cost reductions into a lower price for your consumers, ensuring that your product stays competitive and attractive.

-Worried that the cost of shipping would derail the benefits of expanding your medical device supply chain?
+Worried that the cost of shipping would derail the benefits of a global supply chain?
 In some cases, global shipping costs may cause a less expensive product to be just as costly as a local vendor.
 But the majority of the time, buying supplies from a lower cost market is still less expensive overall, even when accounting for shipping costs.
 For instance, buying 200 pieces at $1.95 from Malaysia and paying $25 shipping is still less than buying 200 at $3.00 locally.

 The key here is that a global supply chain expands your options when sourcing your products.
 You can assess from a far wider pool of vendors and determine whether your best option is in fact a supplier halfway around the world.